What we are reading this week (beginning Friday, October 7, 2022):

 Crossing the Jordan with Joshua was not quite as extreme as crossing the Red Sea with Moses.
 However, it was a remarkable miracle (3.15-16).

 The miracle of parting the Jordan elevated Joshua in the eyes of his people (4.14).
-This second river crossing miracle also greatly increased the fear and respect of the other nations (5.1)
+This second river crossing miracle also greatly increased the fear and respect of the other nations for Israel (5.1).

 Jericho would be the first city they would enter in the Promised Land (3.16).

 No matter how large the enemies of God may appear to us, we need to remember that their battle is ultimately against him, not us.
-And the thought and knowledge of what God has done in the past and is capable of doing in the future melts their resolve and destroys their courage (5.1).
+And the thought and knowledge of what God has done in the past— and is capable of doing in the future— melts their resolve and destroys their courage (5.1).
 This should encourage us enormously.

 Later in chapter five, Joshua bumps into the Commander of the Lord’s army, with sword drawn.
 Joshua learns an important lesson: God is not for or against our side; we are for or against his.
 This episode with the commander of the army of the Lord is another theophany, an Old Testament appearance of Jesus (see 6.2).

-Reasons to believe this was a theophany: Joshua bowing down to him, and the commander not disallowing this (v14, contrast Revelation 19.9–10), the reference to holy ground, similar to Moses’ experience at the burning bush (v15); and the commander apparently the one speaking in 6.2, referred to as the voice of the Lord.
+Reasons to believe this was a theophany: We see Joshua bowing down to him, and the commander not disallowing this (v.
+14, contrast Revelation 19.9–10), the reference to holy ground, similar to Moses’ experience at the burning bush (v.
+15); and the commander apparently the one speaking in 6.2, referred to as the voice of the Lord.

-As we all know, they marched around the city of Jericho once a day each day for six days.
+As we all know, the Israelites marched around the city of Jericho once a day each day for six days.
 On the seventh day, they marched around seven times, then attacked.
 Makes you wonder how much energy they had left to fight with after that.
-It helped that the walls collapsed on the enemy!
+It certainly must have helped that the walls collapsed on the enemy!
 See 6.12-20.

 There is a time to repent, and there is a time to take action (7.10).

-You have to wonder what was going through Achan’s mind as the lots were drawn, and as it narrowed, he was still in the mix.
-“This is going to work, isn’t it?
-They will find me.”
+You have to wonder what was going through Aachan’s mind as the lots were drawn, and as it narrowed, he was still in the mix.
+“This process is going to work, isn’t it?
+I will be found out.”
 See 7.17-18.

 Immediately following Achan’s sin of taking plunder instead of destroying it all, Joshua in 8.1 gives the Israelites permission to carry off plunder and livestock for themselves after they would take Ai (see also verse 27).

 How long would it take to carve the entire law onto stones—and how many stones?
 (8.32).
-There was actually plaster covering the stones and this writing was done in obedience to Deuteronomy 27.4 and 8.
+There was plaster applied to cover the stones and this writing was done in obedience to Deuteronomy 27.4 and 8.

 The Gibeonites deceived Joshua and the Israelites in order to save their own skins (chapter 9).
-In a rare moment of weakness, Joshua did not seek the Lord’s wisdom, which opened the door for them to save themselves (9.14).
+In a rare moment of weakness, Joshua did not seek the Lord’s wisdom, which opened the door for these enemies of Israel to save themselves (9.14).

 I always find it amusing that Joshua calls them forward and demands to know why they deceived him (9.22).
 I would have loved to have heard that conversation: